fr33z3/semantic_navigation/README.md

 Current version: 0.0.6

 ###Purpose
+This gem generates the navigation for your Rails app.
+Really customizable and simple to use.
+Using this gem you have 4 types of renderers: menu, breadcrumb, tabs, and, pills

-The purpose of this gem is to generate simple and usefull navigation.
-You can define different menus and render them separately, specify root nodes, setup your own renderers and other.
+You can define different menus and render them separatelly.

+Now with simple integration with a twitter-bootstrap css framework.

 ###How to install